victorkingi/distributed-lab-2/README.md

 + communicate between clients via your (genuinely) distributed system!

 **Make sure you stop your instances when you have finished!**

+### Frequently Asked Questions

+- **My code worked locally but it doesn't on AWS:** The main reason for this happening is incorrect IP addresses.
+To connect to the server from another AWS instance, you will need to use the private IP address.
+To connect to the server from a non-AWS computer (i.e. your personal computer) you need to use the public IP address.
+Think about why this may be the case, how do private and public IP addresses work?

+- **I use `go run client.go` and get `panic: runtime error: invalid memory address or nil pointer dereference`:** You are not passing in the IP address of the server to the client.
+Run it like this `go run client.go -ip ip:port` replacing `ip` and `port` with the appropriate values.

+- **What is git?
+How do I copy files with it?** [Git](https://www.ole.bris.ac.uk/bbcswebdav/users/csxdb/pub/git/index.html) is a version control system, it allows you to keep track of your changes.
+When we suggest loading files to AWS, we are suggesting that you should use a git repository and pushing your changes to the remote repository, then cloning/pulling these changes to your AWS instance.
+GitHub, GitLab and many others are services that allow for this process.
+Still stuck?
+You can try using [SCP](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) - we do not recommend this though.
+You should be familiar with git at this point.

 ## 2: Using RPC - Secret Strings :red_circle::white_circle::white_circle::white_circle::white_circle: